aryanpal43/personal-finance-visualizer/README.md

 ## Overview

-**Money Glimpse Visualizer** helps you manage your personal finances by allowing you to add, edit, and delete transactions, and instantly see summaries and visual breakdowns of your financial activity.
+**Personal Finance Visualizer** helps you manage your personal finances by allowing you to add, edit, and delete transactions, and instantly see summaries and visual breakdowns of your financial activity.
 The app is designed for clarity, speed, and a delightful user experience.

 ---